 Whoever you speak to, please give them as much information as possible to allow the mental health practitioner to make an informed assessment.
-Make sure you are clear about the changes in behaviour that have prompted you to make contact.
+Make sure you are clear about the changes in behaviour that have

 If your child is already seeing someone from CAMHS, or is on a waiting list, please let the person you are speaking to know this and the names of any CAMHS workers who currently support your child.